yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

 ```

-**Actions** above describe the card button, you can add multiple actions to a single card in carousal.
+**Actions** above describe the card button, you can add multiple actions to a single card in carousel.

 To add a URL type action, for example, format becomes
 ```